OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 However, iOS apps run in a more restricted environment than their desktop counterparts do. iOS apps are isolated from each other at the file system level and are significantly limited in terms of system API access.

 To protect users from malicious applications, Apple restricts and controls access to the apps that are allowed to run on iOS devices.
 Apple's App Store is the only official application distribution platform.
 There developers can offer their apps and consumers can buy, download, and install apps.
-This distribution style differs from Android, which supports several app stores and sideloading (installing an app on your iOS device without using the official App Store, commonly via USB).
+This distribution style differs from Android, which supports several app stores and sideloading (installing an app on your iOS device without using the official App Store).
+In iOS, sideloading typically refers to the app installation method via USB, although there are other enterprise iOS app distribution methods that do not use the App Store under the [Apple Developer Enterprise Program](https://developer.apple.com/programs/enterprise/ "Apple Developer Enterprise Program").

 In the past, sideloading was possible only with a jailbreak or complicated workarounds.
 With iOS 9 or higher, it is possible to [sideload via Xcode](https://www.igeeksblog.com/how-to-sideload-apps-on-iphone-ipad-in-ios-10/ "How to Sideload Apps on iPhone and iPad Running iOS 10 using Xcode 8").

 iOS apps are isolated from each other via Apple's iOS sandbox (historically called Seatbelt), a mandatory access control (MAC) mechanism describing the resources an app can and can't access.
 Compared to Android's extensive Binder IPC facilities, iOS offers very few IPC (Inter Process Communication) options, minimizing the potential attack surface.